Gardening: Preparing for the summer growing season

 Thinning is the complete removal of branches back to the large lateral branches, the main trunk or to the ground.
 Thinning gives a plant an open and natural appearance and encourages healthy new growth.

 We prune ornamental shrubs to improve their health and appearance.
 You should prune overgrown plants back gradually, over a period of years, as severe pruning can damage plants.
 Constant shrub shearing can also kill.
-Regularly shearing shrubs to the same height with gas shears will weaken them, make them leggy and susceptible to disease and insect problems eventually kill them.
+Regularly shearing shrubs to the same height with gas shears will weaken them, make them leggy and susceptible to disease and insect problems and eventually kill them.
 Yet, hedge shearing has become the norm.
-People actually expect all of their shrubs to look like square boxes, round spheres or cones and umbrellas.
+People expect all their shrubs to look like square boxes, round spheres or cones and umbrellas.
 They call it the “manicured look”.
-And because everyone is doing it they think it’s the right way to do it.
+And because everyone is doing it, they think it’s the right way to do it.
 It’s not!
-You can get away with it for a number of years and since the ruining process is so slow, when things start to go wrong no one thinks of the pruning practices as the problem.
+You can get away with it for several years and since the ruining process is so slow, when things start to go wrong no one thinks of the pruning practices as the problem.
 When you shear shrubs regularly you expose them to unnatural conditions.
 It is a bad horticultural practice to remove the terminal (end of branches) buds week after week, year after year.
 A plant only has so many axil buds and dormant nodes to replace those lost to pruning.
 This new growth is important for plant health as plants get their food (sugar) from the sun through their leaves during the process of photosynthesis.
-As new growth occurs, the hedge shearer cuts it off so as to maintain the manicured look and they trim off the food delivery system used for future food production.
+As new growth occurs, the hedge shearer cuts it off to maintain the manicured look and they trim off the food delivery system used for future food production.
 This food is used to produce more plant tissue and most of it goes to the root system.
-So imagine the poor plant with no food to the roots for overall vigor and then you use up all axil buds and dormant nodes for new leaf growth - well I think you get the picture.
+So, imagine the poor plant with no food to the roots for overall vigor and then you use up all axil buds and dormant nodes for new leaf growth - well I think you get the picture.

 Plants pruned into different shapes creating landscape oddities, such as animals, are called a topiary.
 Or you can grow plants against a wall known as an espalier, which requires a special pruning technique.
 Plants trained in this manner are specimen plants and not all plants are adaptable to these techniques.
 Pyracantha, loquat and podocarpus are a few that make excellent espalier plants.